newrelic/nri-kubernetes/internal/testutil/datagen/README.md

 #### `IS_MINIKUBE`

-By aiming to be extensive by default, `datagen.sh` will assume it runs in a minikube environment.
+Aiming to be extensive by default, `datagen.sh` will assume it runs in a minikube environment.
 This means it will:
 - Try to run `minikube addons enable metrics-server`
 - Deploy some PVCs with storageClass set to standard (minikube default)
+- Deploy the `LoadBalancer` service with a fake `loadBalancerIP`

 This can be overridden by setting `IS_MINIKUBE` to `0`, `false`, or basically anything but `1`.